Through the window of the Oval Office, the sunlight tried to shine, only to be dimmed by thin curtains, and illuminating nothing of importance.

 The delicate notes of a Steinway emanated behind them.
 Soft chords repeated and repeated.
 In the golden lantern light, Tulsi Gabbard, seated at the piano, followed the sheet music.

 The president stood and he couldn’t stop himself, he swayed to the music.
 He danced, slowly and serenely, awkwardly, feebly, with only himself.
 He moved toward the piano, and glanced at the sheet music.
 “Peace Piece – Bill Evans… improvise where you see fit” was scribbled at the top.

 The president closed his eyes, Tulsi pressed the piano keys.
-Barack sipped from his glass of water, and nodded along with the chords.
+Barack sipped from his glass and nodded along with the chords.